markfront/Exercises/src/ReadMe.txt

 (5) Permutation in String Inclusion (keep a sliding window of fix size, each step update the window by remove left and add right)
-(6) Statistics in Large Sample (one scan for min/max/mode/mean, two scan for median) (7) Longest Word in Dictionary through Deleting (find if all chars in t are in s in the original order)
+(6) Statistics in Large Sample (one scan for min/max/mode/mean, two scan for median) (7) Longest Word in Dictionary through Deleting (find if all chars in t are in s in the original order) (8) 3 Sum (sort array, for each i (check to skip dup), go through the rest elements by j,k) (9) 4 Sum (similar to 3 sum, for each i and i+1, use 2 pointers k and h in the rest elements)